vbookshelf/myOfflineAi-ChatHistory/README.md

 <br>

-A privacy-first Flask desktop UI for Ollama with local chat history.
+A privacy-first Flask desktop UI for Ollama - with a chat history saving capability.
 Provides transparent, auditable and fully offline AI access for self-employed professionals, researchers, teachers and students who need data privacy and a clean, intuitive interface with built-in support for math notation and code rendering.

 - Ai access without an internet connection
 - Runs on the desktop.